zumatt/personalWebsite/README.md

 ## ChatGPT retry with new version
 Since I left this project for a few, I tried asking another time what I asked prevoisly and ChatGPT answered me in a better way.
 Here the link to check the conversation: https://chat.openai.com/share/02c1f300-ad1a-47e5-86ac-41b813cc23bd

+**I found a problem using the method**
+Is not possible to create an html page with javascript, is only possible to download it.
+So, I will continue searching for another method or create a static website.

+## Research continuation
+I continued asking to chatGPT other methods to create a dynamic website.
+The solution is creating a single page that updates the content using javascript, since I am a bit worried using this method because of SEO I probably will do a static portfolio.
+Here the messages with chatGPT: https://chat.openai.com/share/f38f7fec-9a03-4f15-a8f2-5c096ff91cac

+**The project change a bit and so will change into a static website coded trying to use only chatGPT**